ftzon/SCM_Sustainability_Digitalization_DutchT-A/Readme.md

-# Sustainability and digitalization strategies in Dutch textile and apparel - analysis pipeline
+# Sustainability performance of Dutch firms and the role of digitalization: The case of textile and apparel industry analysis pipeline.
 To get started, you can use `git clone url_for_this_repostiry` to create a local copy.
 The script *1-4A\_Text_mining\_single\_document_group.R* used for the text-mining analysis is part of the Publication *"An original template solution for FAIR scientific text mining"*: http://dx.doi.org/10.1016/j.mex.2023.102145